brianmichaelanderson/Centivo_Take-Home_Technical_Challenge-Node.js_API-MongoDB/README.md

 npm run seed     # Seed database with sample data npm run dev      # Start development server (if nodemon is installed)
 ```

+## Testing

+While this implementation focuses on core functionality for the assessment, a production-ready version would benefit from comprehensive testing including:

+- **Unit Tests**: Route handlers, validation logic, and error handling
+- **Integration Tests**: Database operations and API endpoint behavior
+- **End-to-End Tests**: Complete request/response cycles with various scenarios

+Recommended testing frameworks for future implementation:
+- **Jest** for unit and integration testing
+- **Supertest** for HTTP assertions

+The current implementation has been manually tested with curl commands covering all error scenarios and success cases.